jbub/django-suit-locale/README.rst

     Translate at Transifex https://www.transifex.com/projects/p/django-filer/.

 django-import-export
-    They are translated in this repository.
+    This package is not localized, so translation is included in this repository.

 Localize
 --------